 Operations, maintenance and renewal costs are apportioned as set out above with the resultant direct costs being expressed as variable charges per train km and non-direct costs expressed as an amount per train per minute.

 The OMRC per train per minute will be multiplied by the chargeable journey time of a train and (except for those costs that are passed through to TOCs “at cost”) an indexation factor.
 The resulting figure is then multiplied by the number of timetabled trains in the service group for the relevant period which gives the OMRC to be paid by the relevant TOC in respect of that period and service group.
-For those costs which are “at risk”, indexation is applied annually based on the retail price index.
+For those costs which are “at risk”, indexation is applied annually based on the retail price index for February.

 Those operations, maintenance and renewal costs that are directly incurred as a result of operating the train service (i.e. OMRCA1) will be recovered by the Infrastructure Manager initially on the basis of the New Working Timetable.

-For the duration of CP3, HS1 Ltd will undertake what is described as a “Volume Re-Opener”.
-For passenger train operators, the avoidable and common long-term costs (i.e. OMRCA2 and OMRCB) will be adjusted annually from the Principal Change Date (mid-December) on the basis of the “expected train minutes” spent on High Speed 1 (per paragraph 7, part 3, section 7 of the HS1 Passenger Access Terms).
-HS1 Ltd must take into account any underpinning amount it has received from the Secretary of State.
-This will mean variability in charges, year-on-year, in CP3.
-Importantly, where there is a higher than forecast recovery from COVID-19 and strong traffic growth occurs, the charges will fall from their current levels.
-Charges will increase if traffic volumes delivered are lower than forecast.
-If a TOC delivers significantly higher traffic volumes in-year then they will get a significant benefit.
+The contracts allow for the avoidable and common long-term costs (i.e. OMRCA2 and OMRCB) to be adjusted if train volumes are materially different to the forecasts used to set the per minute OMRCA2 and OMRCB.
+This is undertaken when a Volume Event occurs (more commonly described as a “Volume Re-Opener”).
+For passenger train operators, this will occur when train services for a timetable year are +/-4% different to the volume forecast in the Five Year Asset Management Statement (or the most recent Volume Event), either for an individual operator or the total volumes.
+The OMRCA2 and OMRCB would be adjusted from the Principal Change Date (mid-December) on the basis of the “expected train minutes” spent on High Speed 1 (per paragraph 7.4, part 3, section 7 of the Passenger Access Terms).
+London St. Pancras Highspeed must take into account any underpinning amount it has received from the Secretary of State when reapportioning these costs.

-HS1 Ltd recognises the impact of charging changes on TOCs, particularly recent increases in the context of COVID-19 and the challenge this may present TOCs as they seek to recover or introduce new services.
-Throughout 2021-2022 we reviewed our charging structure and took these issues into account.
-This process is now finished and the conclusions are available on our website: https://highspeed1.co.uk/regulatory/periodic-reviews.

 As previously noted, those costs which are passed through to TOCs “at cost” (i.e. OMRCC) will be recovered by the Infrastructure Manager initially on the basis of an estimate of such costs.
 The recovered charges will be adjusted annually to reflect any difference between estimated and outturn costs.

-Indicative figures for OMRC are shown in the following table (April 2024 prices), subject to indexation and to review as described below:
+Indicative figures for OMRC are shown in the following table (February 2025 prices for the 2025/26 financial year), subject to indexation and to review as described below: